Joined in Boston Ballet 2006

 Bradley Schlagheck began his training at The School of Performing Arts in Maitland, Florida, under the direction of Russell Sultzbach.
-In 2004, he was awarded the Pao Scholarship from Boston Ballet School and began his training with Franco Devita.
-In 2005, Bradley joined Boston Ballet II, under the direction of Raymond Lukens, and began performing extensively with the company.
-Bradley joined the Corps de Ballet in 2006 and was promoted to Second Soloist in 2012.
-Bradley has also performed with Ballet X in Laguna Beach, California and Philadelphia, Pennsylvania in works by Jodie Gates, Matthew Neenan, Meredith Rainey, and Alex Ketley.
+In 2004, he was selected to join Boston Ballet School, where he was awarded the Pao Merit Scholarship and began his training with Franco Devita.
+In 2005, Schlagheck joined Boston Ballet II, under the direction of Raymond Lukens, and began performing extensively with the company.
+Schlagheck joined the corps de ballet in 2006, was promoted to second soloist in 2012, and soloist in 2013.

 Schlagheck has toured nationally and internationally with the company to Charleston, Washington D.C., New York City, Spain, South Korea, Finland, and London.
 In the summer of 2015, he performed with fellow Boston Ballet dancers in galas in Ulaanbaatar, Mongolia, and Tokyo, Japan.
 As a member of Cirio Collective, under the direction of Jeffrey Cirio, Schlagheck performed at the Vineyard Arts Project on Martha's Vineyard and The Cape Dance Festival in Provincetown, Massachusetts, in July 2015.